aiven/aiven-docs/docs/platform/howto/support.md

 1. Click **Create ticket**.

 1. Enter email addresses to CC in the support ticket.
-The emails receive all new comments and updates.
+They receive all new comments and updates.

 1. Enter a **Subject**.

-1. Select a **Severity** level:
+1. Select a **Severity** level.

 1. Optional: Enter the ID of the affected projects and services.